 EA Marker: Key dates

-All unsuccessful applicants will be notified by early October in the EA markers application.
+All applicants will be notified of the outcome of their application by October 2026.

 The marking operation runs from late October to the end of November.